Shadowblazen/dynamodb-wrapper/README.md

 ## Configuration

+*This section is copied from the `IDynamoDBWrapperOptions` interface in the `index.d.ts` file.*

 The `DynamoDBWrapper` constructor accepts an optional configuration object with the following properties:
-- `batchWaitMs` (number) - The DynamoDBWrapper methods query(), scan(), and batchWriteItem() make multiple requests when necessary; This setting is the delay (in millseconds) between individual requests made by these operations.
+- `batchWaitMs` (number) - `query()`, `scan()`, and `batchWriteItem()` make multiple requests when necessary; This setting is the delay (in millseconds) between individual requests made by these operations.
 - `maxRetries` (number) - The maximum amount of retries to attempt with a request.
-(Note: this property is identical to the one described in [the AWS documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#constructor-property))
+Note: this property is identical to the one described in [the AWS documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#constructor-property).
 - `retryDelayOptions` (object) - A set of options to configure the retry delay on retryable errors.
-(Note: this property is identical to the one described in [the AWS documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#constructor-property)) Currently supported options are:
+Note: this property is identical to the one described in [the AWS documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#constructor-property).
+Currently supported options are:
     - `base` (number) - The base number of milliseconds to use in the exponential backoff for operation retries.
 Defaults to 100 ms.
     - `customBackoff` (Function) - A custom function that accepts a retry count and returns the amount of time to delay in milliseconds.
 The `base` option will be ignored if this option is supplied.

 ## Roadmap

+*The following ideas/features are :*

 - **Events:** Use an EventEmitter to hook into events for logging and visibility
     - "retry" - get notified when a request is throttled and retried, so that you can log it or increase table throughput
 - **Table prefixes:** Configuration-drive table prefixes for users or companies that want to have multiple copies of the same table